Italian destroyer Zeffiro (1904): Construction, commissioning, and modernization

 Zeffiro sometime between 1908 and 1910 in her original two-funnel configuration.

 Zeffiro with three funnels after her 1912 modernization.

 Zeffiro was laid down at the Cantiere Pattison (Pattison Shipyard) in Naples, Italy, and launched on 14 May 1904 and completed on 1 April 1905.
 She was commissioned in April 1905.

 At various times between 1909 and 1912, each of the Nembo-class destroyers underwent a radical modernization; Zeffiro′s took place in 1912.
 Her coal-fired boilers were converted into oil-fired ones, and her original two short, squat funnels were replaced with three smaller, more streamlined ones, profoundly altering her appearance.
-Her armament also changed, with her original five QF 6 pounder Nordenfelt 57 mm/43 guns replaced by four Cannon 76/40 (3 in) Model 1916 guns, and her original four 356 mm torpedo tubes replaced by four 450 mm tubes.
+Her armament also changed, with her original five QF 6 pounder Nordenfelt 57 mm/43 guns replaced by four Cannon 76/40 (3 in) Model 1916 guns, and her original four 356 mm torpedo tubes replaced by two 450 mm tubes.
 Sometime between 1914 and 1918, Zeffiro underwent additional modifications in which minelaying equipment was installed aboard her.